Support

 Executive functioning is a term used to describe the set of mental processes (skills) that enable us to plan, focus attention, remember instructions, problem-solve and juggle multiple tasks.
 Key skills are Working Memory (holding and manipulating information in mind), Cognitive Flexibility (adapting thinking to new information), Inhibitory Control (resisting impulses and distractions), Planning and Organization, Time Management and Self-Monitoring (particularly tracking progress and adjusting actions as needed).

-Why have you created a holistic non-diagnostic assessment?
+Why have you created a holistic non-diagnostic profiling tool?

-In short, it helps us to identify each child’s individual needs and complements any formal diagnosis.
+Our Assembly Profiling Tool helps us to identify each child’s individual needs and complements any formal diagnosis.
 Diagnoses (for example, ADHD, Autistic Spectrum Disorder, Dyslexia, Dyspraxia etc) are ‘catch all’ descriptions- as each child will manifest functional difficulties in an individualised manner, and it's important to understand their specific needs.
 We also know many diagnostic reports, although usually containing many useful recommendations, do not discuss other related areas of difficulty which also impact on a child’s functioning.
-We have therefore designed a holistic assessment which provides an overview of 6 key developmental dimensions: Concentration; Impulse Control; Emotional Regulation & Cooperation; Play, Social Communication & Language; Sensory & Motor Management; and Emotional Well-being & Agency.
-Our clinicians will use the profile (the child’s relative strengths and difficulties) to recommend skills-building exercises which complement any other clinical recommendations parents might already have received.
+We have therefore designed a holistic profiling questionnaire which provides an overview of 6 key developmental dimensions: Attention, Concentration & Organisation; Impulse Control; Emotional Regulation & Cooperation; Play, Social Communication & Language; Sensory & Motor Management; and Emotional Well-being & Agency.
+Our clinicians will use the profile (the child’s relative strengths and difficulties) to recommend approaches and skills-building exercises which complement any other clinical recommendations parents might already have received.

-Does my child need to have a diagnosis for us to enrol on your programme?
+Does my child need to have a diagnosis for us to sign up?

-No - our programme is specifically designed on a needs-led basis, meaning we can support you with your child’s development without a diagnosis.
+No - our programmes are specifically designed on a needs-led basis, meaning we can support you with your child’s development without a diagnosis.
 We do ask that you complete our holistic assessment, which will enable us to identify your child’s unique profile and work with you to meet their needs.

 I know my child has additional needs but I don’t want a diagnosis.
 Will you work with us anyway?